AnewZ Morning Brief - 25 February, 2026

 In a statement, the ministry said authorities carried out phased evacuations from multiple municipalities based on risk assessments and expected damage, while arranging transport for affected residents and setting up emergency shelters and reception centres.

-As of Wednesday morning, 108,423 people had been evacuated in total.
+As of Wednesday morning, 108,423 people had been evacuated to safety in total.

-The worst-hit area was Larache province, where 81,709 people were evacuated, mainly from the city of Ksar el-Kebir.
-Another 14,133 people were evacuated in Kenitra province, 9,728 in Sidi Kacem province and 2,853 in Sidi Slimane province, according to official figures.
+The worst-hit area was Larache province, where 81,709 people left, mainly from the city of Ksar el-Kebir.
+Another 14,133 people departed in Kenitra province, 9,728 in Sidi Kacem province and 2,853 in Sidi Slimane province, according to official figures.

-The Interior Ministry said heavy rainfall in recent days caused flooding in several locations, prompting ongoing evacuation, rescue and assistance operations aimed at reducing the impact of the disaster and ensuring public safety.
+The Interior Ministry said heavy rainfall in recent days caused flooding in several locations, prompting ongoing evacuations of people to safety, rescue and assistance operations aimed at reducing the impact of the disaster and ensuring public safety.

 Earlier on Wednesday, the Water Ministry said flash floods were recorded on the outskirts of Guercif in eastern Morocco after water levels rose in Mason Valley.